zozzlethena/docs/pages/tokenomics.md

 ### Emissions

-Represent `$VELO` distributed to liquidity pool stakers.
-The amount of `$VELO` distributed towards every pool is proportional to the voting power received from the voters every epoch.
+Represent `FLOW` distributed to liquidity pool stakers.
+The amount of `FLOW` distributed towards every pool is proportional to the voting power received from the voters every epoch.

 These rewards are streaming and are available for claim as these accrue.